 What is the Purpose of Self Care?

 It’s not checking out.
 It’s checking in and checking on yourself.
-So many moms talk about feelings of guilt whether they take a whole weekend or a few minutes of alone time.
+Many moms talk about feelings of guilt whether they take a whole weekend or a few minutes of alone time.
 I’m here to give you permission to check out!

 It’s a hard balance, but once you realize that the purpose of self care is actually selfless, you will be more in tune to why and how you can take more time for you.

 There are so many things you can do just to take a few minutes to yourself… even if it’s sitting in the driveway for 5 minutes with your eyes closed.